adobe/log-parser/README.md

 ## Release Notes
 ### 1.0.9
 - [#67](https://github.com/adobe/log-parser/issues/67) We can now select the files using a wild card.
 Given a directory we can now look for files in the sub-directory given a wild-card.
 The wildcards are implemented using Adobe Commons IO.
 Youcan read more on this in the [WildcardFilter JavaDoc](https://commons.apache.org/proper/commons-io/apidocs/org/apache/commons/io/filefilter/WildcardFilter.html)
+- [#68](https://github.com/adobe/log-parser/issues/68) We now present a report of the findings at the end of the analysis.

 ### 1.0.8.2
 - Building with java8.